 Resort Days With Water Sports

-Many Caribbean resorts allow cruise passengers to buy passes offering all-day access to resort amenities like pools, lounge chairs and water sports equipment.
+Many Caribbean and Greek isles resorts allow cruise passengers to buy passes offering all-day access to resort amenities like pools, lounge chairs and water sports equipment.
 These are great for slightly older kids who want a variety of water- and sand-based fun.
 The most well-known resort for this is Atlantis, close to Nassau in the Bahamas.
 You'll find pools, water slides, river rides and aquariums.
 For much less money, look for a local resort that offers day passes with access to water toys like kayaks, pedal boats or water bikes.

 Teens Ages 12-17